 So why do I still want to use Coinhive’s CAPTCHA service despite their terrible reputation?

 I’ve literally worked as a professional CAPTCHA solver.
 That is to say, I’ve helped people who’ve emailed in to support to complain that they couldn’t create an account with one of my previous employers online services because they couldn’t solve the CAPTCHA.
-It was a really awful CAPTCHA and it regularly took me 5–10 attempts to solve it on behalf of customers as I tried to help them setup their accounts.
+It was a awful CAPTCHA and it regularly took me 5–10 attempts to solve it on behalf of customers as I tried to help them setup their accounts.
 I hate traditional CAPTCHAs.
 They’re awful.

-I find Coinhive’s transparent business model and privacy friendly CAPTCHA to be preferable to traditional CAPTCHAs.
-Google No-CAPTCHA reCAPTCHA isn’t really an option if you wish to run a privacy friendly website, and find unfortunate that Google reCAPTCHA has cornered 99,3 % of the global CAPTCHA market.
+I find Coinhive’s transparent business model and privacy-friendly CAPTCHA to be preferable to traditional CAPTCHAs.
+Google No-CAPTCHA reCAPTCHA isn’t an option if you wish to run a privacy friendly website, and find unfortunate that Google reCAPTCHA has cornered 99,3 % of the global CAPTCHA market.
 Google has a monopoly on CAPTCHA services and I frankly want to see more diversity and innovation in this market as in any other market.